TommyLau/docker-ocserv/README.md

 docker-ocserv is an OpenConnect VPN Server boxed in a Docker image built by [Tommy Lau](mailto:tommy@gen-new.com).
 Maintained by Kevin Coakley (https://github.com/kevincoakley).

+## Update on Nov 3, 2021

+Update to version 1.1.3 and use Alpine 3.14.2 as base image

 ## Update on Dec 17, 2020

 Update to version 1.1.1 and use Alpine 3.12.3 as base image